MuhammedKhan99/MuhammedKhan99.github.io/_posts/2021-04-12-SoonToCome.md

 ---
 layout: post
-title:  "Account summary Feature(Comming very Soon!)"
+title:  "Account summary Feature(Coming very Soon!)"
 ---

 As a student, I want to see my account summary on the app, so I can manage my budget.